kwhitley/react-data-hooks/README.md

   // instantiate data hook with options (all options may also be passed at time of creation [above]) let {
-    data = [],                      // data returned from API (defaults to empty array) isLoading,                      // isLoading flag (true during pending requests) error,                          // API error (if any) - this is update,                         // PATCH fn(item, oldItem) - sends only changes via PATCH (if changed) replace,                        // PUT fn(item, oldItem) - sends full item via PUT (if changed) remove,                         // DELETE fn(item, oldItem) - deleted item
+    data = [],                      // data returned from API (defaults to empty array) filtered = [],                  // data, as filtered with filter function (options) responds to changes in filter or data isLoading,                      // isLoading flag (true during pending requests) error,                          // API error (if any) - this is key,                            // random render-busting attr to explode into a component on data changes.
+Looks like { key: 123556456421 }
+    update,                         // PATCH fn(item, oldItem) - sends only changes via PATCH (if changed) replace,                        // PUT fn(item, oldItem) - sends full item via PUT (if changed) remove,                         // DELETE fn(item, oldItem) - deleted item